AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 :::

-As you can enable subdomains in service lists, we added boxes that reflect the status of each service — you can see them on the main screen of *Exclusions* to the left of each service name: **fully-enabled** status is marked with a white checkmark on green background, **fully-disabled** — with a gray box, and **partly-enabled**, which means that one or more parameters were changed — with a green square on white background.
+As you can enable subdomains in service lists, we added boxes that reflect the status of each service — you can see them on the main screen of *Exclusions* to the left of each service name:

+- **Fully enabled** is indicated by a white check mark on a green background
+- **Partially enabled** (enabled subdomains without the main domain) is marked with a green square on a white background
+- **Fully disabled** is marked with a blank checkbox

  Good news: you can always return to the default view of service lists in case you’ve deleted or disabled any domains from there.

 ![Exclusions *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/android/statuses.png)